 Information for Schools, Businesses and Healthcare

-However, despite our best intentions, mercury spills do still sometimes happen at businesses and schools, places where a large number of people can be exposed to mercury vapor.
+Despite our best intentions, mercury spills sometimes happen at places where the public can be exposed to mercury vapor.
 If a mercury spill occurs:

 - Mercury & Electrical Work